yazasyahreza/ogengpress/README.md

-I created this application to simplify my father's work in processing store inventory data.
-The application has several screens with different features, namely:
+This project is a desktop-based store management application created to streamline inventory and sales operations.
+It features multiple screens, including modules for:

-1. CRUD
+1. CRUD functionality to manage inventory data
-2. Sales Transactions
+2. Processing sales transactions
-3. View Transaction History
+3. Displaying transaction history

-I created this application using Java Swing and MySQL.
-It took me two weeks to complete.
+The application was developed using Java Swing and MySQL, and completed in two weeks with a focus on usability and efficient data management.